reconciliation-api/specs/README.md

 Testing
 -------

 You can check the JSON schemas used in the specifications against a set of valid and invalid examples.
-This relies on the `ajv` schema validator that can be installed with `npm install -g ajv-cli` (this requires the Node package manager `npm`).
+This relies on the `ajv` schema validator that can be installed with `npm install -g ajv-cli@3.0.0` (this requires the Node package manager `npm`).
 You can then run the tests with:

 `./test.sh`